Why are branding campaigns often difficult to track?

 1. Brand Target Audience

-I had a conversation with a great salesperson who was trying to sell a brand placement in a magazine that wasn’t related to the company that I worked with at the time’s industry.
+I had a conversation with a great salesperson trying to sell a brand placement in a magazine that wasn’t related to the company I worked with at the time’s industry.
 At some point in the conversation, the salesperson said something to the effect of, “well, your software is for businesspeople, so at the end of the day, the more eyeballs you can get on the software, the better.
 Our audience is broad, but it can still be helpful.”

 I paused for a second to think about it.
 It made sense.